School-of-Life-Project/Portal/planned features.md

 ## Short-term
 - use documentFragment to minimize DOM updates on first page load
 - properly handle the case when the user has no courses installed
-- work on internal data structures
+- change internal data structures
-	- should user data be easily modifiable externally, or should the app focus on "idiot-proofing" at the expense of customizability? (probably the latter...)
+	- store courses and course maps in $document_dir/Portal
-		- for "idiot-proofed" version, load all data into memory at app start and then write data to disk on change or app close in Borsh format
+		- update UI to separate $app_document_dir and $app_data_dir
-	- should courses & course maps be stored separately from app data (such as keeping app data in $data_dir / $config_dir, while keeping courses in $document_dir)
+	- store user data in nativeDB (kept in $data_dir/$app_id)
-- properly handle file lock conflicts
+		- remove need for file locking

 ## Courses